NinjaLikesCheez/Magnesium/Preferences/README.md

 preferences.set(2, for: key)
 ```

-`Preferences` supports using any value that conforms to `Codable`.
+`Preferences` supports using any values that conform to `Codable`.

 ## Preferences Protocol

 The `Preferences` protocol provides a unified interface for different preference storage implementations.

 There are two types of `Preferences`:
-* `UserDefaultsPreferences`: This type of preferences persists values in `UserDefaults`.
+* `UserDefaultsPreferences`: This implementation persists values in `UserDefaults`.
-* `InMemoryPreferences`: This type of preferences stores values in memory.
+* `InMemoryPreferences`: This implementation stores values in memory.

 ## Observation